-Many folks in the Tarpon Springs, East Lake, and Clearwater area wonder if daily mouthwash should be part of their dental routine.
+Many folks in the East Lake, East Lake, and Clearwater area wonder if daily mouthwash should be part of their dental routine.
 Brushing and flossing are the two habits that have the greatest impact on dental health, so if you’re doing these two things, is mouthwash necessary?

 If you’ve ever walked the aisles of any Palm Harbor, Florida drugstore, you know that there are many different types of mouthwash.
 Some tout their germ-killing abilities, others brag of fluoride content, and some claim to whiten teeth while freshening the breath.
 These are all great benefits, but will they make or break your dental health?